AnyBody/anybody-tutorial/Muscle_modeling/lesson4.rst

 |wrap cylinder two muscles|

-As you can see, both muscles are now wrapping over the cylinder, and we can run the InverseDynamicAnalysis.
+As you can see, both muscles are now wrapping over the cylinder, and we can run the InverseDynamics analysis.
 It seems to work, but the system provides the following warning:

 ``WARNING - Via-point 'Main.MyModel.GlobalRef.M1Origin' on